Hawaii Court Records

 What are the Typical Penalties for a DUI Conviction in Hawaii?

 Under HI Rev Stat § 291E–62, the penalties for an OVUII offense vary in severity depending on the repetition of the offense and the circumstance surrounding the case.
-The penalties usually suffered by OVUII offenders are;
+The penalties usually suffered by OVUII offenders are:

-• Imprisonment
+- Imprisonment

-• Community service
+- Community service

-• Fine payment
+- Fine payment

-• Assignment to mandated substance abuse rehabilitation programs
+- Assignment to mandated substance abuse rehabilitation programs

-• License revocations
+- License revocations

-• Mandated use of ignition interlock devices
+- Mandated use of ignition interlock devices

-• First DUI conviction attracts license revocation for one year, a fine between $250 to $1000, two to five days in jail, community service (72 hours).
+- First DUI conviction attracts license revocation for one year, a fine between $250 to $1000, two to five days in jail, community service (72 hours).

 How Long Does a DUI Stay on Your Record in Hawaii?

-DUI conviction can stay on a driver’s record for up to 5years.
+DUI conviction can stay on a driver’s record for up to 5 years.
 The state provides expungements of DUI convictions for first-time offenses and convictions.
 However, DUI offenses of persons under the age of twenty-one, pending charges, convictions involving mental incapacity, and second-time DUI offenses cannot be expunged.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state entity, these websites often make searching simpler.
+Such sites are not limited by geographic location and may offer flexible search options for single or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Because of this, record availability on such sites may vary.

 How do I Find DUI Checkpoints in Hawaii?